nexcess/woo-zero-orders-alert/README.md

-# WooCommerce Minimum Order Alerts
+# WooCommerce Zero Orders Alert
-Notify store owners when minimim daily order targets are missed.
+Notify store owners when a store has no orders for the previous day.